-The Gateway Bridge (Sir Leo Hielscher Bridge) forms a significant part of the new Moreton Bay Cycleway.
+The Gateway Bridge (Sir Leo Hielscher Bridges) forms a significant part of the new Moreton Bay Cycleway.

 Getting to the Gateway Bridge

-On the north side, There is already a new off-road bikeway spanning from the north entrance to the bridge which will take you most of the way to Nudgee Road.
+On the north side there is an off-road bikeway spanning that takes you take you most of the way to Nudgee Road with only a little footpath riding.